 Trends in Colorado Springs

 The cost of living in Colorado Springs has steadily increased over the past few years, and it will likely continue that way.
 Home prices are expected to continue to increase but at more sustainable rates than 2021.
-The main factor in our current market is the painfully low inventory.
-Prices will continue to increase until we have more homes for sale.
+The main factor in our current market is the low inventory.
+Prices will continue to steadily increase until we have more homes for sale.

 Historically, Colorado Springs’ growth has always been a step or two behind Denver.
 This is beginning to shift with plenty of projects and plans underway to catch up to Denver, and it’s starting to show as this Forbes article reports.
 Our cities will never be the same and Colorado Springs is growing up.

 As I did my research, I noticed that the cost of living data displayed a huge range of numbers.
 This is partially caused by the fact that cost of living and other statistics are measured differently by various sources.
 These numbers are then assembled by other parties and frequently don’t provide the most accurate or up-to-date statistics.
 Since statistics are a snapshot of one moment in time, use this information as such.
 The bottom line: Colorado Springs has become more and more expensive over the last few years and the highest expense is housing.
 This is not likely to change in the near future.
 The only way to get an accurate analysis of housing prices is to call your real estate professional (719-321-0800) and speak with them.